 Looking to boost your testosterone level?
 If so, what you eat can have a profound influence on the overall levels released into your bloodstream over time.
-Most people already know that testosterone is one of the primary male sex hormones (although females do have it in small amounts).
+Most people already know that testosterone is one of the primary male sex hormones (although females do have testosterone in small amounts).
 What they may not know, however, are the many roles that testosterone plays in the body.
-Not only is testosterone responsible for the development of secondary sex characteristics (facial and body hair and a deepening voice), but it’s also responsible for keeping you fit, healthy, and feeling your best.
-Especially for men, testosterone is what makes them a man; testosterone is responsible for the development of muscular strength and size, giving that aggressive edge, keeping their libido levels and sexual function optimal, and it also helps keep the body leaner.
+Not only is testosterone responsible for the development of secondary sex characteristics (facial hair, body hair and a deepening voice), but it’s also responsible for keeping you fit, healthy, and feeling your best.
+Especially for men, testosterone is what makes them a man; testosterone is responsible for the development of muscular strength and size, giving that aggressive edge, keeping their libido levels and sexual function optimal, and also helps keep the body leaner.
 Men who have chronically low levels of testosterone tend to typically experience a decline in lean muscle mass tissue while experiencing an incline in fat mass.
 This can then put them at risk for a number of conditions such as cardiovascular disease, diabetes, and stroke.

 Women too need some testosterone in their bodies.
 While females will have just a fraction of the testosterone that males have, it’s still important for women to sustain proper muscular strength and development, to help increase energy levels, to assist with maintaining the body composition necessary for a healthy female body, and to help with both libido levels as well as bone strength.

 It is normal for testosterone to decrease as one gets older, however, with proper lifestyle and nutrition choices, you can put your best foot forward to optimise your levels as best as possible.